divz-codess/splitzy/README.md

 # Splitzy

-Making it easy and convienient to accurately split bills among friends, family and colleagues.
+Making it easy and convenient to accurately split bills among friends, family and colleagues.

 <div align="center">